Norigae: Main Ornament

 The main ornament, paemul, for making norigae is usually using gold, silver, jewels, and precious stone.

 The motifs of main ornament are cut down into 5 basic branches, such as animal, plants, daily objects, characters, and religious symbols.
 For example, some auspicious characters include the Chinese character, shou 《壽》 which represents longevity.
 The religious symbols are typically motifs that represents Buddhism.

 Knots

 The maedup uses coloured cord to braid into various shapes.
 The type of knot has to follow the design of main ornament.
 The big size of the main ornament parts will combine with small knots.
 The small main ornament comes along with large knots.
 The types of knots have to match the whole weight the norigae is going to be.

 Tassel

 The sul, which are tassels, are made out of colored silk thread and placed at the lower parts.

-Ddidon
+Ttidon

-A butterfly shape of ddidon is hanging on a garment.
+A butterfly shape of ttidon is hanging on a garment.

-The ddidon or a clasp means a metal hook used in the norigae.
+The ttidon or a clasp means a metal hook used in the norigae.
 The purpose is to attach the norigae together and be able to hang on the clothes.
-There are a variety of shapes for ddidon, includes butterfly shape and typical circular shape or squared shape.
+There are a variety of shapes for ttidon, includes butterfly shape and typical circular shape or squared shape.